VCCRI/LQTS-BB-Hons24/README.md

 Magic numbers in SSIM_recs using the repol savers.
 Pre-assigned the repol_savers size which is problematic if it changes.
 TODO: Fix such that summary_data and repol_savers are not magic numbers and then modify SSIM_recs to accept new modifications.

-Magic numbers also used in
+Magic numbers also used in the assingment of nbins for pixel size of heatmaps - which are then used in difference_maps.
+Easy to fix, by assigning them as parameters in LQTS_Porgram_function instead (save it into ecg_analysis to pull it out of the function for difference_maps later).